 Once the piece is all sanded down, take a lint-free cloth and wipe it clean, removing any excess dust or particles.
 Now it’s time for bleach.
 This is my favorite part.
 I was actually really impressed with the dresser before the bleach but it did look a bit unfinished so I was really excited to see what the bleach would do to it.

 Listen, I think bleaching a dresser sounds a lot more complicated than it really is.
-We simply poured some regular ol’ household bleach into a bowl and used a lint-free cloth to wipe on the bleach.
+We simply poured some regular ol’ household bleach into a bowl and used a lint-free cloth to apply the bleach to the wood.
 That’s it!
 You can continue to apply the bleach until you get your desired color.

 You can see the difference between before and after bleaching here.
 The bottom portion has been bleached.

 After the piece was completely bleached, I loved how light it was but it still looked a bit uneven so we decided to add some stain.
 If you prefer – you can stop at this step, add some polyurethane and call it a day.
 You can also use a two-part bleach (not household bleach) to bring the wood tone even lighter.
 Two-part bleach is a peroxide-based bleach that will alter the color of the natural wood so if you want your piece of furniture even lighter then you can try the two-part bleach treatment at this point.
 Before doing so you’ll want to neutralize the wood with a vinegar solution (50/50 white vinegar and water).

 Make sure you pin this tutorial for how to bleach wood furniture to save for your next home project!